On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In conclusion, we have established the threat to LLMs from VCAs through a comprehensive study across different datasets, CEMs, and threat vectors.
-By formulating four perturbation-based and two jailbreak-based methods, we reveal serious vulnerabilities that can cause frequent and high levels of confidence score changes, along with answer changes as with conventional adversarial attacks.
-Through extensive analysis on the behaviour and properties of CEMs under a variety of attacks and mitigation strategies, we demonstrate that LLMs tend to maintain a high level of confidence irrespective of perturbations, and that current defences are not fully adequate at mitigating the effects of attacks.
-Ultimately, as black-box LLMs become more widely adopted among both general users and in safety critical tasks where getting uncertainty estimates is key, we believe a higher focus needs to be ascribed not only to creating new and better calibrated black-box probability measures utilizing verbal confidence, but ensuring that such measures are also robust by developing strategies for mitigating the ease with which they can be utilized for adversarial attacks and how simply they can be manipulated through trivial changes in input.
+We have established the threat to LLMs from VCAs through a comprehensive study across different datasets, CEMs, and threat vectors.
+By formulating four perturbation-based and two jailbreak-based methods, we reveal serious vulnerabilities that can cause frequent and high levels of changes in verbal confidence and predicted answers.
+Through extensive analysis on the behaviour and properties of CEMs under a variety of scenarios and mitigation strategies, we demonstrate inadequacies with existing defences at fully mitigating the effects of attacks.
+Ultimately, as black-box LLMs become more widely adopted among both general users and in safety critical tasks where getting uncertainty estimates is key, we believe a higher focus needs to be ascribed not only to creating new and better calibrated black-box probability measures utilizing verbal confidence, but ensuring that such measures are also robust.
+This can be done by developing strategies for mitigating the ease with which they can be utilized for adversarial attacks and how simply they can be manipulated through trivial changes in input.
+In this sense, future methods need to be robust against VCAs but not so robust that they prevent LLMs in responding adequately to situations where the confidence should change.

-The nature of running adversarial attacks requires many LLM queries, so we are unable to run more extensive experiments on larger language models.
-Nevertheless, we highlight two powerful LLMs at different scales, and corroborate our results using two SOTA models.
-In addition, we primarily focus on character and word-level VCAs and have shown their effectiveness comprehensively.
+The nature of running adversarial attacks requires many costly LLM queries, so we are unable to run more extensive experiments on larger language models.
+Nevertheless, we highlight two powerful LLMs at different scales, and corroborate our results using recent SOTA models.
+In addition, we primarily focus on character and word-level VCAs and have demonstrated their effectiveness.
 Sentence-level attacks can be constructed using a similar framework which we leave for future work.
-Lastly, we examine VCAs on reducing generated confidence, which mirrors the objective of traditional adversarial attacks.
-Attacks for increasing confidence are possible, but will have less room for attack effectiveness due to the high performance and confidence of victim LLMs.
+Our main VCA objective is also confidence reduction to mirror conventional adversarial attacks.
+VCAs aimed at increasing confidence are possible, but leave less room to study attack effectiveness due to the high confidence of victim LLMs.
+Lastly, we note that the datasets we test possess low ecological validity \citep{devic2025calibrationcollaborationllmuncertainty}.
+Nevertheless, we have focused on well-studied datasets which are widely used in previous works.
+This is important, as due to the inherent variability of real-world data it is important to explore the idea of VCAs with well-tested datasets in tasks that previous work has covered for ease of interpretability.
+We strongly encourage future work to explore how the unique properties of different domains and tasks affect VCAs.